REFOCUSING IMMIGRATION, AGRICULTURE, & OUR WELL-BEING LOOKING PAST SKIN: OUR COMMON THREADSLEARN MORE.

 ENGAGE YOUR STUDENTS ACROSS DISCIPLINES, SPRING SEMESTER 2018

-Looking Past Skin: Refocusing Immigration, Agriculture, and Our Well Being, An Interactive Exhibit @ The Nebraska History Museum (3rd Floor), Spring 2018
+Looking Past Skin: Our Common Threads, An Interactive Exhibit @ The Nebraska History Museum (3rd Floor), Spring 2018

 Lexington Photovoice Project: A Wall of Insight juxtaposes the contemporary ‘face’ of Nebraska immigration today with historical images of Dawson County’s original European pioneers.
 All of the current images and narratives are generated by the residents of Lexington through a structured Photovoice process conducted in spring 2017; Lexington Photovoice Project: A Wall of Insight is the “voice” of the community told visually and in conjunction with results of data collected in the research sample (late summer 2017).